MT0814/Week6-Weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```
+## Technology used
+Request OpenWeather API to fetch weather data, using moment.js for today's date and toLocaleDateString() method to get the date for 5 day forecast.

 ## License
 [![License: MIT License](https://img.shields.io/badge/License-MIT%20License-yellow.svg)](https://www.gnu.org/licenses/MIT%20License)